Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 You see cyber.beast are fueled by emotion darker emotions bread and feed black.type cyber.beast the opposite holds true for white.type cyber.beast.
 This only possible because unlike everything else in the universe emotions are not bound by space nor time.
 What you see before you is merely a remanence of her love she had for you, her will to protect you, nothing more.

-- Airiona: A Cyber.Beast's abilities are only limited by the imagination of the wilder.
+- Spike: A Cyber.Beast's abilities are only limited by the imagination of the wilder.
 It's potential is wasted on people like Jax

-- Airiona: Society likes to separate everyone into the smart and the dumb.
+- Spike: Society likes to separate everyone into the smart and the dumb.
 The smart people like to think they are better than everyone else.
 But they are no different than everyone else when they succumb to their emotions.

-- Someone goes to cut the chain connecting a cybervator to airiona Kyshumu tells them to stop trying to warn them they will lose their memory the tail is cut off and the cybervator forgets who and where they are
+- Someone goes to cut the chain connecting a cybervator to Spike Kyshumu tells them to stop trying to warn them they will lose their memory the tail is cut off and the cybervator forgets who and where they are

-- Minia's/Airiona's sibiling died while getting their cyber.beast this is why Airion'a parents did not allow her to get the procedure
+- Minia's/Spike's sibiling died while getting their cyber.beast this is why Airion'a parents did not allow her to get the procedure

   Jax: but this is the finals